fmillion-mnsu/cs403-s23/week6/RESOURCES.md

 These collection objects implement an interface known as `IProducerConsumerCollection`.
 This is an access paradigm in which different threads *produce* messages and data, and other threads *consume* the data.
 This is covered in more detail when we talk about async programming.
 A simple example of using the produer/consumer pattern is in the online resources below; it's essentially an implementation of a `Queue`, where messages are posted by one thread and read by another.
 We won't cover the actual implementation of this in C#, but you should mention the consumer/producer pattern conceptually.

+In our next presentation we'll return to optimizing and improving our multithreaded code sample -- by using LINQ!

 In your presentation, please cover:

 - The main concurrent collection classes in C#